 After working for two and a half years at Landcare Research, Richard joined the Department of Mathematics and Statistics at the University of Otago in 1998.
 Richard was appointed as Professor of Statistics in 2007, and was Head of the Department of Mathematics and Statistics from 2008 to 2016.

 Richard was appointed Pro-Vice-Chancellor of the Division of Sciences in 2017 and is proud to head the Division at New Zealand's most science intensive university.
 The team he leads are dedicated to ensure outstanding support for the Division as it aspires to lead the University in its drive for internationally recognised excellence in all of its activities with a strong emphasis on research and research-led teaching.

-Cathy’s role involves leading and managing the provision of professional business and operations support services to the Division.
+Marie-Louise’s role involves leading and managing the provision of professional business and operations support services to the Division.
 She works with other Client Services Managers to ensure consistent work processes and procedures are implemented across the Division and University.
 If a department has any special projects or requires additional administrative support for any reason, please contact her.

-Ian provides financial support and guidance to administrative and academic staff in departments and staff in the Sciences Divisional Office.
+Esther provides financial support and guidance to administrative and academic staff in departments and staff in the Sciences Divisional Office.